AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/gs-experience-decisioning.md

     +++

-1. **Configure custom attributes**: Tailor the decision items' catalog to your specific requirements by setting up custom attributes into the catalog's schema.
+1. **Configure custom attributes**: Tailor the item catalog to your specific requirements by setting up custom attributes into the catalog's schema.

 1. **Create decision items** to show to your targeted audience.